A Brief History

 Hidden among yews the Chapel was built around 1753.
 Never consecrated, it was a venue for picnics rather than religious services.
 In 1763 it was named for William Shenstone of The Leasowes whose garden at nearby Hailsowen was developed in parallel with Enville’s park.

 In 1904 there was a fire at the Hall and the Countess died childless the following year.
-The three estates in Leicestershire, Staffordshire and Cheshire were divided between three relatives and the title died out with the 10th Earl of Stamford and Warrington in 1976.
+The three estates in Leicestershire, Staffordshire and Cheshire were divided between three relatives and the title Earl of Warrington died out with the 7th Earl; the Stamford earldom ceasing with the 10th Earl in 1976.
 Bradgate, the Leicestershire estate is now a country park, Dunham Massey in Cheshire is owned by the National Trust and Enville Hall remains as a private family house.

 Have a look at the Estate Archives.